brouberol/blog/content/2025/my-corner-of-the-ttrpg-universe.md

 That [10-episode Dune - Adventures in the Imperium AP](https://www.glasscannonnetwork.com/shows/inherit-the-sand) embodies to me what a Dune Actual Play done right should be.
 Everyone around the table understands the universe they play in, they lean into the drama, the political intrigues and the backstabbing.

 This story actually takes place in 2 parts, with 2 different GMs.
-If you're pressed for time, I'd even recommend focusing on the first one.
+If you're pressed for time, I'd recommend focusing on the first one.
 Troy Lavallee GM style was a true masterclass.

 ### Age of Umbra